 Doctor of Philosophy (PhD) in Psychology

 Harvard University is one of the world’s most prestigious higher learning institutions.
 It has the highest endowment levels of any US or Canadian university and offers two doctoral psychology programs in two different tracks.
 One track includes social psychology, developmental psychology, and CBB (Cognition, Brain, and Behavior), while the other is based mainly on Clinical Science.
+Note that this department is APA-accredited.

 - Duration: 5 years